School will be closed on Friday 10th March 2023 due to the extreme weather.

 Component 3: In this component, you will have the opportunity to respond to a brief.
 Working as part of a group, you will develop your ideas for a workshop performance and apply your skills and techniques to communicate your creative intentions to your audience.

-There are 2 drama clubs per week, one each for upper and lower year groups.
-On occasion, these will be run together to encourage leadership skills and aspiration.
+There are 2 drama clubs per week, that is attended by all year groups.
+They are run together to encourage leadership skills and aspiration.

 Styles: Absurdism, classical, comedy, commedia’dell’arte, epic, forum theatre, melodrama, naturalism, symbolism, theatre of cruelty, verbatim, devised, musical theatre, physical theatre.